How to Make Cuban Coffee (café cubano Recipe)

 Cuba has a thriving coffee culture!
 They serve strong coffee or espresso throughout the day.
 The country is even starting to grow some excellent coffee of its own.

 Sound delicious?
-This step-by-step guide will walk you through how to brew your own Cuban coffee.
+This step-by-step guide will walk you through how to make Cuban coffee at home.

 WHAT YOU NEED

 - A spoon, fork, or small whisk